nirajpandkar/MovieTrailerWebsite/README.md

 Try _hovering over_ the movie posters to reveal more information about that movie.
 _Click_ on any poster to watch the corresponding trailer.

+#### API used -
+ [OMDb](http://www.omdbapi.com/) - Extracted movie information like stars, directors, IMDb rating, plot from a JSON structure
+#### Problems which may occur

+If you come across `InsecurePlatformWarning` please refer to this [resolved issue](https://github.com/nirajpandkar/MovieTrailerWebsite/issues/3).
 ## Contributing

 You can add movies to the media_center.py in the following way -